 After deciding on which camera body to buy, the second part that makes up a DSLR is the lens.
 What makes it so unique is that you can change lenses based on what you are using your camera for.
-From lenses made specifically for portraits; to lenses made for action sports, you can always find a lens to fit your shooting needs.
+From lenses made specifically for portraits to those made for action sports, you can always find a lens to fit your shooting needs.

 Even if your camera came with one, you might consider investing in an additional one.
-A general rule of thumb is that you should start with a standard zoom lens such as the Canon EF-S 55-250mm f/4.0-5.6 IS Telephoto Zoom Lens.
+A general rule of thumb is that you should start with a standard zoom lens such as the 55 to around 200 mm Telephoto zoom lens.

-After that you can invest in either a Portrait lens or a Telephoto lens, which is great for capturing action shots up close and personal.
-Some other fun lens you might consider buying are a Fish-Eye or Tilt Photography lens.
-Lens are another big investment, but make a world of a difference.
+After that, you can invest in either a Portrait lens or a Telephoto lens, which is great for capturing action shots up close and personal.
+Some other fun lenses you might consider buying are a Fish-Eye or Tilt Photography lens.
+Lenses are another big investment, but make a world of a difference.

-There are so many reasons why you should invest in a DSLR camera.
-From the pure power of a DSLR camera, to the settings that allow you to dictate how the photo will look; it allows you to express your creativity.
+There are countless reasons why you should invest in a DSLR or mirrorless camera.
+From the pure power of a DSLR camera, to the settings that allow you to dictate how the photo will look, it allows you to truly express your creativity.